FC Desna Chernihiv: Promotion to Ukrainian Premier League

 In the summer 2016, the club signed the striker Oleksandr Filippov, from FC Avanhard Kramatorsk and in 2016/17 season Desna won the silver medals of the First League and for the first time in history gained the right to compete in the Premier League.

 However, on 1 June 2017, it was announced that Desna was denied in receiving license to play in the top division.
 The argument was that the club is not able to provide guarantees for an adequate financing of infrastructure.
 In reality, the problem was not only in half-shady financial irregularities, but also shady ownership of the club.
 The license was received by NK Veres Rivne, the third-placed team during the last season in the second-tier division.

 Both clubs FC Desna Chernihiv and NK Veres Rivne did not play at their home stadiums in the 2016–17 Ukrainian First League.
 The first one played in Kyiv at the Obolon Arena, while the other one played in Varash, at the Izotop Stadium of the Rivne Nuclear Power Plant.
 The administration of Desna released a letter of protest before a meeting of FFU representative.
 On 2 June 2017, it was announced about the final composition of the clubs and calendar for the upcoming season.
 In October 2017 the club's ownership was passed to Volodymyr Levin.
 According to the results of the 2017/18 season Desna won the bronze medals of the First League and gained the right to compete in the Premier League through the play-offs against Zirka Kropyvnytskyi.
 The captain Denys Favorov was elected Best Player Ukrainian First League in the season 2017–18.
 The team got into the Quarterfinals of the Ukrainian Cup in the season 2017–18 against Dynamo Kyiv.

-Europa League third qualifying round

-In 2018 the club signed the experienced goalkeeper Yevhen Past and in January 2020 the Estonian international experience Joonas Tamm and the club during the season 2019–20 got again into the Quarterfinals of the Ukrainian Cup for the second time of the history of the club.

-In Premier League in the season 2019–20, Desna got the 4th place, through the play-offs for the Championship round table, winning also against club like Dynamo Kyiv in Kyiv at the NSC Olimpiyskiy on 15 September 2019 for 1–2 (Vladyslav Kalitvintsev 40', Artem Besyedin 49, Oleksandr Filippov 56).

-Due to the COVID-19 pandemic in Ukraine and based on resolutions of the Cabinet of Ukraine and the UAF Executive Committee, on 11 March 2020 the UPL adopted a decision to conduct games of the league's championship as well as under-21 and under-19 championships without spectators until 3 April 2020 (the first two rounds of the season's second stage).

-FC Desna Chernihiv, started the play-offs for the Championship round table, 15 March 2020 with Dynamo Kyiv in Kyiv drawing 1–1 at the NSC Olimpiyskiy.
-Due to pandemic situation worldwide, the League was temporally suspended.